pdf-icon

 SPI Bus Configuration

-• Add the SPI components.
-The SPI bus is used by the ST7789V display.
+• Add SPI component.
+The SPI bus is used to drive the ST7789V display screen.

 spi: